BraffZacklin/GrabBag/README.md

 # binary_practice.py
-Generates hex/decimal/binary input and gives you 3 tries to convert it to and from the format it asks Used for practicing converting and recognising different bases, for my Cyber Security course
+Generates hex/decimal/binary input and gives you 3 tries to convert it to and from the format it asks Used for practicing converting and recognising different bases

+# portstudy.py
+A script that asks questions about some common ports